 3D PRINTING CAR PARTS

-IS IT POSSIBLE TO 3D PRINT CAR PARTS?
-With the right 3D printer and setup, anyone can create custom car parts from dashboards and custom air intakes to wide-body fenders.
+IS IT POSSIBLE TO 3D PRINT CAR PARTS… With the right 3D printer anyone can create custom car parts from dashboards to air intakes to wide-body fenders.

-You can also find plenty of free pre-created 3d car parts here:
+You can also find plenty of free pre-created 3d car part models to start with here:

 Note: Print speed depends on the 3d printer infill density, infill pattern, and print speed.